 Click the Add to Stream button to add yourself and speakers to the stage.
-When a speaker card is on stage, the button says 'Remove from Stream'.
+When a card is on stage, the button says 'Remove from Stream'.

-Click the Solo icon to show that speaker on stage in Solo layout.
+Click the Solo icon to show the speaker on stage in Solo layout.
 If other speakers were on stage before you clicked the 'Solo' icon, they’ll remain on stage yet won’t be visible.
 Click the Solo icon again to return to the previously selected layout.

-Check the network strength for you and the speakers in the Studio.
+Click the green bars to check the network strength for you and the speakers in the Studio.

 Click the three-dot icon on your card to edit your name.
 On speaker cards, the three-dot icon lets you edit their name, remove them from the Studio, or start a direct chat.